“VeganToys aims to bring quality sex toys and their health benefits to everyone.”

 More and more people steer clear of animal products, and this trend has left its mark on the erotic market as well.
 Vegan lubricants and condoms have become a common sight on the shelves of adult retailers everywhere.
 But you can do more, says British online shop VeganToys.
 Not only are their products free of any animal-based materials, but the team also set great store by sustainability, environmental responsibility, and ethical principles.
-Will Griffiths, Marketing Director of VeganToys, talks about the online shop and its guiding principles in our EAN interview.
+Jake Reynolds, founder of VeganToys, talks about the online shop and its guiding principles in our EAN interview.

 Until then, we had been avoiding chemicals and preservatives in our diet on a daily basis, but we didn’t think to consider their implications in lube or sex toys.
 Recent studies on eating habits have generated numerous health warnings with regards to animal products.
 Despite the lack of extensive research detailing the effects of these chemicals in sex toys and lube, we wanted to work on the premise: if you wouldn’t eat it, don’t put it in or on your body.
 This conscientious vegan consideration is for both animal welfare and us.